traliach/onboarding_platform/docs/adr/004-t2micro-with-pg-tuning.md

 starts swapping against the 1 GiB ceiling, at which point latency collapses and the OOM killer gets involved.

-Managed databases (RDS, Aurora) are explicitly out of scope (CLAUDE.md section 16: "self-managed PostgreSQL is the point").
+Managed databases (RDS, Aurora) are explicitly out of scope.
 Upgrading the instance class to t3.small (2 GiB) would double the DB cost line in the $47/month budget.